sitasp/CodeSync/README.md

 ## Installation

-To install CodeSync, follow these steps:
+To install CodeSync, follow these steps [OUTDATED]:

 1. Download the latest release of the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/CodeSync-leetcode-synchro/ppkbejeolfcbaomanmbpjdbkfcjfhjnd?hl=en&authuser=0).
 2. Install the extension by clicking the "Add to Chrome" button.
 3. Once the installation is complete, click on the extension icon in your Chrome toolbar to configure it.

+## Build

+To Build & install by yourself, follow these steps.

+1. Build the extension by yourself using `npm run build`.
+2. Load the generated build file to your chrome/edge browser using 'Load Unpacked Extension'.

 ## Get Started